College of Engineering

 Note: only grades earned at UTA are used in the COE GPA calculations.
 A student’s COE three-calculation GPA must meet or exceed the requirement in each of the following three categories:

-11. Satisfactory Academic Standing: College of Engineering pre-professional program students are in satisfactory academic standing if they are not on University probation and at the same time maintain a 3-calculation GPA of 2.25 in the pre-professional program, are not in violation of the 3-attempt rule, and meet the GPA requirements of their major program.
+11. Satisfactory Academic Standing: College of Engineering pre-professional program students are in satisfactory academic standing if they are not on University probation and at the same time maintain the program's three-calculation GPA in the pre-professional program, are not in violation of the 3-attempt rule, and meet the GPA and other transition requirements of their major program.
 College of Engineering professional program students are in satisfactory academic standing if they are not on University probation and at the same time maintain a major GPA and overall GPA of 2.0, are not in violation of the 3-attempt rule, and meet the GPA requirements of their major program.
 (See the major department section of the catalog for this requirement.)

 Regulations Regarding Transient Student Enrollment in Engineering Courses

-13. Enrollment of transient status students in COE courses will be approved on a case by case basis by the offering department.
+14. Enrollment of transient status students in COE courses will be approved on a case-by- case basis by the offering department.
 Criteria includes status of student in their home institution, academic record, and prerequisite status for courses requested.

 Note: For all COE regulations, GPA requirements and calculations are truncated (not rounded) after three decimal places.